xaionaro-go/pw-pin/README.md

 # `pw-pin`

 `wireplumber` broke a lot of compatibility from 0.4 to 0.5, while writing scripts for each of them is a big time investment (personally for me).
+And this is severely exacerbated by absence of necessary docs.
 At the same time I have few streaming-studio related workstations where I just need some wiring done no matter what with minimal effort.
 As a result I decided to write this small ugly service.

 This service is supposed to be running in parallel to `wireplumber` (or alternative).
 However, it is also useable as a minimalistic replacement.